computerdemon/Ubergeben/README.md

 Set the following variables in the config.py

-TOKEN - this is the token for the Azure SDK
+TOKEN - this is the token for the Discord bot

 CHANNEL - this is the destination discord channel

+speech_key - put your Azure speech key generated here

+region - put your Azure speech region here - typically 'westus'

 TODO